 The Company met the gross margin target of \$2.0 million for three consecutive months during the three months ended June 30, 2021.
-The Company entered into an amendment to the original agreement in August 2021 in which all parties agreed to forgo the issuance of common stock and agreed that the Company will in lieu thereof make six quarterly installments of approximately \$4.6 million each beginning in January 2022 and a final payment of approximately \$9.3 million in July 2023 for a total of \$37.0 million.
+The Company entered into an amendment to the original agreement in August 2021 in which all parties agreed to forgo the issuance of common stock and agreed that the Company will in lieu thereof make six quarterly installments of approximately \$4.6 million each beginning in January 2022 and a final payment of approximately \$9.3 million in July 2023 for a total of \$37.0 million (the Milestone

+Payments and each individually a Milestone Payment).
 The aggregate amount of payments owed by the Company under this amendment is the same as if Indi had exercised the put right or the Company had exercised the call right provided for in the original agreement.

-On April 7, 2022, the Company entered into Amendment No. 3 to the Indi APA in which the parties agreed to restructure the milestone payments whereby the Company will make five quarterly installments of \$2.0 million each beginning in April 2022, three quarterly installments of \$3.0 million beginning in July 2023, one installment of \$5.0 million in April 2024, and one installment of approximately \$8.4 million in July 2024.
+On April 7, 2022, the Company entered into Amendment No. 3 to the Indi APA in which the parties agreed to restructure the Milestone Payments whereby the Company will make five quarterly installments of \$2.0 million each beginning in April 2022, three quarterly installments of \$3.0 million beginning in July 2023, one installment of \$5.0 million in April 2024, and one installment of approximately \$8.4 million in July 2024.
 In addition, the Company agreed to an exit fee of approximately \$6.1 million in October 2024.
 Interest shall accrue on the difference between the payment schedule as agreed in the August 2021 amendment and the April 2022 amended payment schedule, at an aggregate per annum rate equal to 10%, with such interest to be payable quarterly on the following installment payment date.
-Our ability to make these payments are subject to consent from our lender under the 2021 Term Loan and related amendments (see Note 6 - Debt).
-We have obtained lender consent for contractual payments through the third milestone and interest payment of \$2.1 million paid in July 2022.
+Our ability to make these payments are subject to consent from Silicon Valley Bank (SVB) under the 2021 Term Loan and related amendments (see Note 6 - Debt).
+We have obtained SVB consent for contractual payments through the fourth Milestone Payment and interest of \$2.1 million paid in October 2022.